MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-participants.md

 ### Plan-only inline suggestions

-While many inline suggestions are available to all MyAnalytics participants (see [broadly available inline suggestions](#broadly-available-inline-suggestions)), some apply only to participants of particular Teamwork plans, as described in [Collaboration plan](#collaboration-plan) and [Wellbeing plan](#wellbeing-plan):
+Many inline suggestions are available to all MyAnalytics participants (see [broadly available inline suggestions](#broadly-available-inline-suggestions)), but some apply only to participants of a particular Teamwork plan, namely, the [Wellbeing plan](#wellbeing-plan):

 <!--
 #### Collaboration plan